Lauterbrunnen house in the valley with traditional flower boxes and grass

 I’ve created a 10-day Switzerland itinerary that you can follow, which you can read here.
 It also includes suggestions on how to lengthen and shorten your trip.

-I generally recommend flying into one airport like Zurich and another like Geneva so that you can cover more ground without having to backtrack.
-Of course, if you’re visiting Switzerland as part a larger Euro-trip which you are doing by train, you can do this quite easily.
+If it’s possible budget-wise, I recommend flying into one airport like Zurich and then leaving via Geneva, or vice versa.
+That way, you can cover more ground without having to backtrack.
+Of course, if you’re visiting Switzerland as part a larger Euro trip by train, you can do this quite easily.

 Step 4: Budget your trip